Balducci levitation

-The Balducci levitation is a levitation illusion first described by Ed Balducci.
+The Balducci levitation is a levitation illusion first described by American magician Ed Balducci.
 Its inventor is unknown.
 It is an impromptu magic trick, which has been popularized by many magicians, such as David Roth, Paul Harris, and David Blaine.

 Effect

 The performer stands at an angle facing away from the spectators.
 The performer appears to levitate a few inches above the ground.
 The effect generally does not last for more than five seconds.
 The performer's feet return to the ground, and the effect is complete.

 Advantages and disadvantages

 Other methods of levitation allow for greater heights, longer durations, and better viewing angles (see definition of angles from List of conjuring terms) for performance; however, most of these methods can only be performed on a stage because they require special equipment or setups (such as wires).
 The Balducci levitation requires no preparation of any kind, and so it can be performed impromptu – anytime, anywhere.
 Although variations have been made to improve the illusion of genuine levitation, they are generally harder to perform, and some require gimmicks or setups that make them less practical than the Balducci levitation.